An Idea Whose Time Never Came

 It’s unknown how many Bailor motor cultivators were manufactured, but there probably weren’t very many.
 At least a few were shipped overseas; there’s a 1923 model in the Tractor Museum of Western Australia located at Whiteman Park in Whiteman, Western Australia.
 Bailor 1- and 2-row motor cultivators were still listed in a 1930 Buyers Guide put out by Farm Implement News, but they disappeared soon after.

-Lindsey Gillis and his family have accumulated a large collection of antique tractors and farm equipment, which they display every August at the National Pike Steam, Gas & Horse Association Show near Brownsville, Pa.
-Lindsey helped start the show back in 1980, and their annual shows at the club grounds along U.S. Route 40, east of Washington, Pa., are always full of interesting exhibits.
+Lindsey Gillis and his family have accumulated a large collection of antique tractors and farm equipment, which they regularly display at the National Pike Steam, Gas & Horse Association Show near Brownsville, Pennsylvania.
+Lindsey helped start the show back in 1980, and their annual shows at the club grounds along U.S. Route 40, east of Washington, Pennsylvania, are always full of interesting exhibits.